 Fully online (e-Learning) courses offered through the e-Learning consortia are taught by Ontario teachers from across the province.
 These courses follow a five-month (semestered) asynchronous model.
 Courses offered by TVO’s Independent Learning Centre happen outside of the St. Clair Catholic District School board.
 Courses are fully online and asynchronous.

-Can students switch between online learning and in-person classroom learning (or vice versa) at the end of the first Quadmester in mid-November?
+Can students switch between online learning and in-person classroom learning?

 Will students receive textbooks to learn at home?

 Learn at home will be delivered using a digital platform.
 In the majority of cases textbooks will not be used.

 Will additional technology be available to families who need devices to learn at home?